-Making your writing offers effective and profitable also depend on how you present yourself.
-First you will have to create quality content on your blog to show as sample of what your clients are going to get.
+Making your writing offers effective and profitable also depends on how you present yourself.
+First, you will have to create quality content on your blog to show a sample of what your clients are going to get.

 This way you will be able to easily convince them to believe in you and hire you after sending offers to them.